3k5m/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-List of Project Euler Solutions and code I have used for future reference

-the code for the solutions are definitely not optimal, just what I used when I solved them
+C++ Solutions for Project Euler, for reference only.